 These Pumpkin Waffles from scratch are so easy to make in just one bowl.
 This recipe for homemade whole wheat pumpkin waffles is the best cozy fall breakfast.

 Homemade waffles are one of our favorite breakfasts to make on the weekend.
 When we want a classic waffle we make best waffle recipe.
-When we’re craving pumpkin pie spice we make these healthy pumpkin waffles!
+When we’re craving pumpkin pie spice we make these pumpkin waffles!

 These pumpkin waffles are hearty and won’t leave you hungry again right away.
 The outsides crisp up in your waffle maker and the insides stay soft.
 Serve these whole wheat pumpkin waffles with some pure maple syrup for a delicious fall breakfast.